wp-plugins/jquery-colorbox/readme.txt

 * My question isn't answered here.
 What do I do now?

-Feel free to write an email to blog [at] techotronic.de or write a entry at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>.
+Feel free to write an email to blog [at] techotronic.de or open a thread at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>.

 I'll include new FAQs in every new version.
 Promise.